 And so on.

-I’m not here to refute all of these, since (a) they’re pretty much weak arguments on their face and (b) Eve Keneinan, Chris Landsdowne, and Dean Esmay do far better jobs of it than I do.
+I’m not here to refute all of these, since (a) they’re pretty much weak arguments on their face and (b) there are others who do a far better job of it than I could.
 But given the strong anti-Christian bent in the Western world lately, these are issues I’ve had to grapple with quite a bit.

 So why stick with religion?
 It’s really not that difficult an issue for me.